 - Open an output file with the filename flightData.dat and determine if the file was opened successfully.
 If not, provide a suitable error message and exit the program. - Prompt the user and input three strings for the flight number and the two arrival times.
 Include the colon character ':' in the time values. - Write the strings to the file.
-Each datum should be separated by a single space and the line should be delimited (terminated) with a newline ('\n') - Continue to input and write data to the file until the user inputs the sentinel string "end" (lowercase) for the flight number.
+Each datum should be separated by a single space and the line should be delimited (terminated) with a newline ('\n').
+(Note: you might want to copy-paste the above table.) - Continue to input and write data to the file until the user inputs the sentinel string "end" (lowercase) for the flight number.
 Do not write the sentinel value to the file! - Close the file before exiting the program.